-#10: Children and pregnant women are protected by FCC RFR limits
+#10: Children and pregnant women are protected by FCC RFR limits radiation will cause cancer or other serious health hazards.
+The weight of scientific evidence has not linked cell phones with any health problems."

 #11: Cell phones are safe in body contact positions.